Find information about our facilities, visiting during busy periods and photography in the Museum and Gardens

 If you would prefer to breastfeed in private, there is a breastfeeding room located off Gallery Square.

-Lockers and cloakroom facilities are located between the Café and Ticket Desk.
+Lockers are located between the Café and Ticket Desk.
 They take a £1 coin which is returned after use.

-We have 2 wheelchairs that can be borrowed if you require one during your visit, please ask at the Ticket Desk.
+We have three wheelchairs that can be borrowed, free of charge, if you require one during your visit, please ask at the Ticket Desk.

 National Art Pass

-We can get very busy during school holidays.
+We can get very busy during school holidays and on weekday mornings during term-time.
 On sunny days visitors can spread out across our 16.5 acres of beautiful gardens, but on rainy and cold days we can get very full.

 Here are some tips to make sure you get the most out of your visit, no matter how busy we are.

-Our permanent galleries and Gardens are free, but a charge applies for the Aquarium, our temporary family exhibitions, and some events.
+Our permanent galleries and Gardens are free, but a charge applies for the Butterfly House, the Aquarium, our temporary family exhibitions, and some events.
 You can book online even on the day of your visit.

-Booking online means you can bypass the queues at the Ticket Desk – just show a printed or electronic copy of your e-tickets at the Aquarium or Temporary Exhibition.
+Booking online means you can bypass the queues at the Ticket Desk – just show a printed or electronic copy of your e-tickets at the Butterly House, Aquarium, or Temporary Exhibition.

-Alternatively, you can join our membership scheme to enjoy unlimited free entry to the Aquarium and temporary exhibitions, and a discount in the Gift Shop.
+Alternatively, you can join our membership scheme to enjoy unlimited free entry to the Butterfly House, the Aquarium, and temporary exhibitions, and a discount in the Gift Shop.

 Arrive later in the day

-The Museum is open daily from 10.30am until 5.30pm.
-Many visitors arrive early in the day; come a bit later to avoid that initial rush.
+The Museum is open daily from 10am until 5.30pm.
+The Aquarium opens at 10.30am, and please note our seasonal opening hours for the Butterfly House.
+Many visitors arrive mid-morning; come first thing or a bit later to avoid that rush.
 We're at our quietest after 2.30pm on weekdays during term time.

 Our café can get very busy especially between 12pm and 2pm.